chrisalunlloyd/JRM_Chronos/README.md

 # JRM Chronos: The Elite Scheduling Substrate

 ## System Overview Architecture
 Welcome to JRM Chronos—the definitive hyper-velocity scheduling engine designed for absolute control over your time and tasks.
-No fluff, no "AI" hallucinations—just raw, sub-second performance for managing your schedule, reminders, and the legendary **JRM Stickies**.
+No sub-second performance for managing your schedule, reminders, and the legendary **JRM Stickies**.
 This is a Self-Optimizing Productivity Substrate built to handle massive task loads with 0.02s UI responsiveness.
 It’s personal, it’s fast, and it’s built to win.

 ## Structural Functional Blueprint
 ```text